 Find A Grave, the free burial database owned by Ancestry, has long been an online staple when it comes to tracking down information on ancestors.
-Here is a quick rundown of its nine main features to help you locate your ancestor’s burial site.
+Here is a quick rundown of Find A Grave’s nine main features to help you locate your ancestor’s burial site.

 (Refer to the numbers on each screen shot to follow along, step by step.)

 A surname is required, but you can leave off the first and middle names.

 For birth and death, a year range isn’t available.
 But you can narrow results by typing the year before the earliest possible birth year and selecting After from the dropdown menu.
 (Or enter the year after the latest possible birth year and choose Before.)

 Enter the cemetery location if you know it, and select the best-fitting place from the type-ahead menu that appears.

 2. Click More Search Options.

 Search on a partial last name, include nicknames or maiden names, look for burials added in the past one, seven, 30 or 90 days, and more.

 These links let Find A Grave members submit memorials, add or transcribe gravestone photos, or access the Forums.